How cancers grow

 As the cancer pushes through and breaks down normal tissues, it may cause bleeding due to damage to nearby blood vessels.

 Cancer cells moving through the tissue

 One of the things that makes cancer cells different to normal cells is that they can move about more easily.
 So it seems likely that one of the ways that cancers spread through nearby tissues is by the cells directly moving.

 Scientists have discovered a substance made by cancer cells which stimulates them to move.
 They don't know for sure yet, but it seems likely that this substance plays a big part in the local spread of cancers.

-This research is interesting because, if a substance has been found that helps cancer cells move, then researchers can start to find ways to stop the substance working.
+This research is interesting because, if a substance can help cancer cells move, then researchers can look for ways to stop the substance working.
 They may also be able to find ways to stop the cancer cells making the substance in the first place.
-If cancers can be stopped from spreading, it may be easier to cure them.

 Researchers are also trying to understand how cancer cells change shape as they move and spread to other parts of the body.

 You can read about how cancer may spread to other parts of the body.